 4. Speed on mobile

 70%+ of shopping starts on mobile.
 Every second of checkout delay costs ~7% of sales.
+Pair a lean theme with proper hosting - shared €5 plans rarely survive busy catalogs.

 5. Legal & compliance

-Terms, returns policy, GDPR, cookies - all configured from the build, not "later".
+Terms, returns policy, GDPR, cookies - all configured from the build, not “later”.
+Missing policies destroy trust at the payment step.

 What an E-shop Costs to Build